Local residents praised as heroes after saving man’s life

 “We’ve got a great community,” said Hunter.
 “We have a whole bunch of people with a whole bunch of different skill sets and abilities who are always willing to help out in any way they can.
 That’s one of the things that makes a small town like Coos Bay/North Bend so awesome.
 It’s the small town mentality that everyone just acted together and it wasn’t a one-person show.”

 For Silva, driving away from the crash scene was not an option.
-Although, she said she had already experienced a challenging morning learning hours before her vehicle had been stolen from her work's parking lot, she knew she still had to help.
+Although, she said she had already experienced a challenging morning learning hours before her vehicle had been stolen, she knew she still had to help.

 “I know jumping in wasn’t the smartest thing, but there was someone in the car and I’m going to try to help if I can,” said Silva.
 “I don’t think I would have done anything different, but it was a lot to deal with.”